 Most organizations today rely on two or more unified communications solutions.
 So, whether it’s Microsoft Teams and Zoom, Zoom and Webex, or another combination, these platforms became essential business tools when the pandemic hit.

-The use of video conferencing software allows people to create virtual meeting rooms (VMRs).
-A VMR serves as a space for co-workers to communicate by using web cameras, laptops or smartphone speakers, and built-in microphones.
-When it comes to group work, team meetings, and status updates, a VMR works almost as well as in-person meetings.
+The use of video conferencing software allows people to create a space for co-workers to communicate by using web cameras, laptops or smartphone speakers, and built-in microphones.
+When it comes to group work, team meetings, and status updates, this format can work just as well as in-person meetings.

-“Zoom, Teams, Webex — these platforms help bring people together into a virtual meeting room to collaborate,” said Craig Frankenstein, digital media practice manager at AVI Systems.
+“Zoom, Teams, Webex — these platforms help bring people together to collaborate,” said Craig Frankenstein, digital media practice manager at AVI Systems.
 “A webcast or broadcast for one to many, however, is a slightly different application.”

 During the pandemic, a newly hybrid — or totally remote — workforce quickly discovered that some platforms had limitations for broadcasts.
-For starters, using a VMR platform to make a company announcement might require extra due diligence from the hosts to quell unmuted participants.
+For starters, some platforms might require extra due diligence from the hosts to quell unmuted participants.

 We’ve all been on a conference call when a dog starts barking, or someone forgets to mute the mic and starts a side conversation.
 It's disruptive — to say the least.
 Interruptions like these derail meetings.
 The moderator must remind everybody to keep their mics muted and stay vigilant for poor online meeting etiquette, which likely draws more attention than it should.

-Instead of using a video conferencing platform to broadcast to the masses, it’s better to share these messages using a content delivery network that limits disruptions and communicates announcements more effectively.
+Best practice today is to share messages using a content delivery network that limits disruptions and communicates announcements more effectively.